 Your Stories, Your Library

 Your Stories, Your Library is an annual campaign aimed at increasing support for the Bilingual Library and Dual Language Literacy Programs.
-Through the Your Stories, Your Library campaign La Casita intends to enhance the experience of visitors who use the library and expand the opportunities available to the Casita community.
-The funds raised during this campaign will be used to build the Library’s collection of bilingual books, provide Latino students volunteer opportunities within the community, produce annual publications authored and illustrated by children enrolled in our programs, enhance the current programs being offered and develop new literacy programs.
+The funds raised during this campaign are used to build the Library’s collection of bilingual books, produce annual publications authored and illustrated by our students and by youth enrolled in our programs, enhance current literacy programs and develop new ones.